Skip to main content

 Food, Movement, & You

-Food, Movement, & You is a free diabetes prevention and nutrition education program for individuals and families facing homelessness across the Salt Lake Valley.
-Research shows that a majority of people experiencing homelessness have low food security.
-This means they lack access to required amounts of nutritionally adequate food.
+Food, Movement, & You is a free diabetes prevention and nutrition education program for individuals and families facing homelessness.
+Research shows that a majority of people experiencing homelessness have low nutrition security, which means they lack access to required amounts of nutritionally adequate food.
 High rates of diet-related chronic diseases are also common in people experiencing homelessness.
-To address these issues, we partner with local organizations and homeless service providers to increase food security and help decrease barriers to healthy eating.
-We work on multiple fronts to address health inequities for those experiencing homelessness including:

 Find Out More